insightsengineering/locksmith/README.md

 where `<r-version>` is e.g. `4.2`, `4.3` etc.

+In all cases the URL points to a directory where the `PACKAGES` file is located.

 As a result, the configuration file could look like this:

 * for macOS: